elastic/kibana/x-pack/solutions/security/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/upgrade.md

 Given X prebuilt rules are installed in Kibana
-And for Y of the installed rules there are new versions available And those Y new versions don't have conflicts with the current versions And user is on the Rule Management page
+And for Y of the installed rules there are new versions available And those Y new versions don't have conflicts with the current versions When user is on the Rule Updates table
-When user opens the Rule Updates table
 Then Y rules available for upgrade should be displayed in the table When user upgrades all rules
 Then success message should be displayed after upgrade